sheryjebu/introduction-to-oop/JavaScript/activity_2.md

 ## Pre-Requisites

-Before moving onto the next exercise which utilises JavaScript ECMAScript 2015 classes make sure you are comfortable using and writing [Objects](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects) in JavaScript.
+Before moving onto the next exercise which utilises JavaScript ECMAScript 2015 classes, make sure you are comfortable using JavaScript [Objects](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects).

 ## Exercise 2.3 - Draw a class diagram to represent a `Bird` class

+Before the release of JavaScript ECMAScript 2015 the problem of inheritance was solved using JavaScript Prototypes.
+For the sake of brevity we won't be going into Prototype Inheritance in this tutorial, instead focussing on modern JavaScript "Classes".
+However, if you are interested in learning about Prototype Inheritance you can read about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)

 In this exercise, use the Class Diagram from the Unified Modelling Language (UML) to model a `Bird` class with the following attributes and methods (behaviours).